 Concentration: Assistive Technology

-Online courses are accessed via webcam in interactive, synchronous sessions (from 4:30 to 7 p.m.
-ET on specific weekdays).
+Some online courses are accessed via webcam in interactive, synchronous sessions after 4 p.m. on specific weekdays.

 The Assistive Technology (AT) program at the University of Louisville is a concentration within the Masters of Education in Special Education, designed for all professionals.
 The AT concentration does not lead to teacher certification, and therefore does not qualify graduates to teach special education in the school system.